KFTE VALVE CO., LTD.

 Applications: Water transport, slurry pipelines, and low-pressure gas systems.

-Material: Available in cast iron, stainless steel, or lined with polymers for corrosion resistance.
+Material: Butterfly valve materials include cast iron, stainless steel, or polymer-lined options for corrosion resistance.

 5. Globe Valves

-Function: Adjust flow rates via a movable plug and stationary ring seat.
+Function: Adjust flow rates via a movable plug and a stationary ring seat.
 Suitable for throttling.

 Applications: Refineries and chemical plants for precise flow control.

-Design: Often paired with actuators for automated systems, such as pneumatic conveying solutions.
+Design: The globe valve design is frequently used with actuators in automated systems, including pneumatic conveying solutions.

 6. Pressure Relief Valves